-1. In regard of the acts of the mind.

-(1.)
-Antecedent acts.
-How many preparatory motions of the mind are there to one wicked external act !
-Yea, how many sinful thoughts are twisted together to produce one deliberate sinful word !
+- 1. In regard of the acts of the mind :- - (1.)
+Antecedent acts.-How many preparatory motions of the mind are there to one wicked external act!
+Yea, how many sinful thoughts are twisted together to produce one deliberate sinful word!
 All which have a distinct guilt, and, if weighed together, would outweigh the guilt of the action abstractedly considered.
-How many repeated complacencies in the first motion, degrees of consent, resolved broodings, secret plottings, proposals of various methods, smothering contrary checks, vehement longings, delightful hopes, and forestalled pleasures in the design !
-All which are but thoughts assenting or dissenting, in order to the act intended.
-Upon a dissection of all these secret motions by the critical power of the word, we should find a more monstrous guilt than would be apparent in the single action, for whose sake all these spirits were raised.
+How many repeated complacencies in the first motion, degrees of consent, resolved broodings, secret plottings, proposals of various methods, smothering contrary checks, vehement longings, delightful hopes, and forestalled pleasures, in the design! all which are but thoughts assenting or dissenting in order to the act intended.
+Upon a dissection of all these secret motions by the critical power of the word, we should find a more monstrous guilt than would be apparent in the single action for whose sake all these spirits were raised.
 There may be no sin in a material act, considered in itself, when there is a provoking guilt in the mental motion.
-A hypocrite's religious services are materially good, but poisoned by the imagination skulking in the heart that gave birth unto them.
-It is the wicked mind or thought + makes the sacrifice (a commanded duty), 'much more an abomination to the Lord,' Prov. xxi.
-27.

-(2.)
-Consequent acts.
-When a man's fancy is pregnant with the delightful remembrance of the sin that is past, he draws down a fresh guilt upon himself; as they did in the prophet, in reviving the concurrence of the will to the act committed, making the sensual pleasure to commence spiritual, and, if ever there were an aching heart for it, revoking his former grief by a renewed approbation of his darling lust : Ezek. xxiii.
-3, 19, ' Yet she multiplied her whoredoms in calling to remembrance the days of her youth,' &c.; ver.
-21, 'The lewdness of her youth.'
+A hypocrite's religious services are materially good, but poisoned by the imagination skulking in the heart, that gave birth unto them.
+It is "the wicked mind" or "thought" [that] makes the "sacrifice" (a commanding duty) "much more an abomination" to the Lord.
+(Prov. xxi.
+27: בומה "With a wicked thought.") - (2.)
+Consequent acts.-When a man's fancy is pregnant with the delightful remembrance of the sin that is past, he draws-down a fresh guilt upon himself, (as they did in the prophet, Ezek. xxiii.
+3, 19: "Yet she multiplied her whoredoms, in calling to remembrance the days of her youth," &c.
+Verse 21: "the lewdness of thy youth,") in reviving the concurrence of the will to the act committed, making the sensual pleasure to commence spiritual, and, if ever there were an aching heart for it, revoking his former grief by a renewed approbation of his darling lust.
 Thus the sin of thoughts is greater in regard of duration.
-A man hath neither strength nor opportunity always to act, but he may always think, and imagination can supply the place of action; or if the mind be tired with sucking one object, it can with the bee presently fasten upon another.
-Senses are weary till they have a new recruit of spirits; as the poor horse may sink under his burden, when the rider is as violent as ever.
-Thus old men may change their outward profaneness into mental wickedness; and as the psalmist remembered his old songs, Ps. lxxvii.
-5, 6, so they their calcined sins in the night with an equal pleasure.
-So that you see there may be a thousand thoughts as ushers and lacqueys to one act, as numerous as the sparks of a new lighted fire.
+A man hath neither strength nor opportunity always to act; but he may always think, and imagination can supply the place of action.
+Or if the mind be tired with sucking one object, it can, with the bee, presently fasten upon another.
+Senses are weary, till they have a new recruit of spirits; as the poor horse may sink under his burden, when the rider is as violent as ever.
+Thus old men may change their outward profaneness into mental wickedness; and as the Psalmist remembered his old songs, (Psalm lxxvii.
+5, 6,) so they their calcined sins in the night, with an equal pleasure.
+So that, you see, there may be a thousand thoughts as ushers and lacqueys to one act, as numerous as the sparks of a new-lighted fire. - 2.
+In regard of the objects [which] the mind is conversant about.-Such thoughts there are, and attended with a heavy guilt, which cannot probably, no, nor possibly, descend into outward acts.
+A man may, in a complacent thought, commit fornication with a woman in Spain; in a covetous thought, rob another in the Indies; and in a revengeful thought, stab a third in America; and that while he is in this congregation.
+An unclean person may commit a mental folly with every beauty he meets.